 With the arrival of its QN900A range, Samsung has essentially stepped into a new television category, giving its already high-end 8K displays a rather significant Mini LED upgrade.
 Because of this, Samsung's Neo QLED 8K lineup doesn't come cheap.

-Samsung's QN900A Neo QLED 8K TV range is available for pre-order now at selected retailers and via Samsung's online store, with an expected on-sale window of May 2021.
+Samsung's QN900A Neo QLED 8K TV range is already available at selected retailers and via Samsung's online store.

 - Gorgeous bezel-free design

-- Minimal stand with attachable One Collect box
+- Minimal stand with attachable One Connect box

 - Anti-glare coating not super effective